randallbpotter15/cnn-dev-challenge/README.md

 _After app is configured:_
 * Change directory to "src":
 * Run "gulp" without any task added to it from the command line to start the nodejs server and front-end server.
 * Your browser should auto launch.
+NodeJS Server is running at http://127.0.0.1:3001 while front-end server is running at http://127.0.0.1:5555

 ### Unit Tests using Mocha
 * Change directory to "src/server"